 RIDING THE RAILS ...
 AND MORE

 Riverboat, kayak, scenic railway—you name it, you can ride it, while learning more about the area than you ever imagined.
 Stately paddlewheelers cruise the Mississippi River.
 The Minnesota Transportation Museum moves visitors in many ways with its restored streetcar line and classic buses.
-Experience the Mississippi Riverfront area aboard the Minneapolis Queen, a paddlewheeler that goes through the river’s uppermost lock and dam or, for a truly unique experience, sightsee on a two-wheeled Segway, on a bike by Nice Ride Minnesota, or one of the many running, food or fitness-themed tours available in the City by Nature.
+Experience the Mississippi Riverfront area aboard the Minneapolis Queen, a paddlewheeler that goes through the river’s uppermost lock and dam or, for a truly unique experience, sightsee on a two-wheeled Segway, on a bike from the City of Minneapolis' bikeshare, or one of the many running, food or fitness-themed tours available in the City by Nature.

 We need to look good during all four seasons.
 And there’s no better way than to hit up our high-end fashion boutiques, independent designers and even thrift shops for that I-can’t-believe-I-found-this-for- $5 find.
 Or go big and spend all day at the MOA (short for Mall of America to the locals).
 Oh, and did we mention that all clothing and shoes are tax free?
 You’re welcome!